FAQ’s

 Do you offer telehealth?

-I offer both in person and telehealth video and phone call appointments.
-I can offer every intervention that I offer in person via a video telehealth appointment.
+We offer both in person and telehealth video appointments.
+We can offer every intervention that we offer in person via a video telehealth appointment.

 Who do you counsel?